 Ignoring his own wounds, Capt.
 Davis removes his shirt and tears it in strips to help out Dr. Sparks and wounded robbers.

 When three more armed men come up the trail, Davis leaps to McDonald’s body and retrieves his dead friend’s revolver, shouting, “Halt!”

 To his relief, the three turn out to be members of a mining hunting party camped a mile distant, on a creek running into the North Fork of the American River.
 While out hunting, they saw the entire fight from a nearby hilltop.

 ***Aftermath: Odds & Ends***

-The bodies of the dead outlaws were searched, and the miners recovered $491 in gold and silver coin, four ounces of gold dust and seven gold and two silver watches.
+The bodies of the dead outlaws were searched, and the miners recovered $491 in gold and silver coins, four ounces of gold dust and seven gold and two silver watches.
 At Capt.
-Jonathan Davis’ request, the bounty was given to Dr. Bolivar Sparks.
+Jonathan Davis’s request, the bounty was given to Dr. Bolivar Sparks.

 Even though the fight garnered extensive coverage in the newspapers (eventually across the country), some doubters thought it too fantastic to be true.
 Stung by the criticism, Capt.
-Davis challenged anyone to come along to Rocky Canyon, where he would show them the attackers’ graves.
+Davis challenged anyone to come along to Rocky Canyon, where he would show him or her the attackers’ graves.
 No one took him up on his offer.